At a Glance

 What’s an objective?

 Goals.
 Research questions.
 Study objectives.
-There are lots of terms, but here we’ll use the term “objective” to describe any idea or question that we want to understand at a deeper level by performing research.
+There are lots of terms, but here we’ll use the term “objective” to describe any idea or question that we want to understand at a deeper level by collecting feedback.

 Objectives should be the driving force behind every task you assign and every question that you ask.
 These objectives should be focused on particular features or processes on your product.